Skip to content

 Campylobacter_D coli

 This also affects multilocus sequence typing (MLST): CRISPRscape includes automated MLST, which requires downloading the proper marker gene database.
 This information is stored under config/parameters.yaml .
-For finding valid species names, please consult pyMLST .
+For finding valid species names, please consult pyMLST.

 Technical parameters

 Then, there are some technical parameters that you can adjust to fit your system.
-These range from the input directory in which your genomes are stored (default: data/tmp/ATB/) and the location of databases to the number of CPU threads to use.
+These range from the input directory in which your genomes are stored (default: resources/ATB/) and the location of databases to the number of CPU threads to use.

 Please open config/config.yaml and config/parameters.yaml to review the default parameters and adjust where needed to make it work for your system.